Hi, I'm Kathryn.

 AS A DESIGNER, I believe:

-- We should never stop learning about our customers
+We should never stop learning about our users

-- We should never stop learning from our customers
+We should never stop learning from our user

 Thanks for reading.